quangdangtranvn/petgen/think.md

 #🧬 How They Could Work Together
 If you’re building a PetGen-style adversarial system and want to use modern LLMs for generation or evaluation, Think could be a powerful bridge.
 For example:
-- Use Think to generate candidate attack texts via GPT or Claude
+- Use Think to generate candidate General Intelligence texts via GPT or Claude
 - Feed those into PetGen’s discriminator for scoring
-- Log and visualize results with Think’s composable tools
+- Log and visualize results with Think’s composable tools (`.think`)

 ---